RTIInternational/SMART/smart-docs/docs/tutorial-annotate.rst

 ..
 Warning::

   *For Active Learning Users:* Active learning algorithms use past labeled data to select future batches.
-Data labels changed retroactively will appear in the training data for the next batch, but will not effect past batches or the current batch.
-Excessive amounts of label changing may confuse active learning algorithms and make them less effective (see :ref:`active-learning` for more details)
+Data labels changed retroactively will appear in the training data for the next batch, but will not affect past batches or the current batch.
+Excessive label changing may hamper active learning algorithms and make them less effective (see :ref:`active-learning` for more details)